hariseldon99/dtwa_quantum_spins/README.md

     _\_-tabulate (Used for dumping tabular data)

 ###TODO:
-1. Let the final output be a matrix of spins at end time AND observables.
-Let the user calculate what he wants and distribute the memory via multiple MPI communicators.
+1. Add a module for decoherence dynamics with Raman and Rayleigh dissipation using Lindblad superoperators in the BBGKY heirarchy.
 2. How to handle the MemoryError for large hopping matrices:
    * Write in README above docs for using np.memmap for the hopping matrix
 3. Lots of work on the docs
-4. Write the site-site correlations as function of time via parallel hdf5
+4. Write the site-site correlations as function of time via parallel hdf5 or whatever